amacdougall/alpha-counter/README.md

 lein with-profiles advanced do clean, compile
 ```

+Note that the production build will only work with the production version of
+index.html; see Deployment.

 ## Compiling CSS

 I used a pretty vanilla Foundation install, with Compass.
 The app-specific